When working on branded content, a design system will define tokens such as colors and fonts that the whole team will use.

 color

-// Destructure the properties we need from the jsx fileconst { colors } = footage("brandProps.jsx").sourceData();// And reference their valuescolors.red;
+js// Destructure the properties we need from the jsx fileconst { colors } = footage("brandProps.jsx").sourceData();// And reference their valuescolors.red;

-Or on a text layers Source Text
+Or on a text layers Source Text:

 sourceText

-// Destructure the properties we needconst { fontFamily, fontSize } = footage("brandProps.jsx").sourceData();text.sourceText.style.setFontSize(fontSize.regular).setFont(fontFamily.body);
+js// Destructure the properties we needconst { fontFamily, fontSize } = footage("brandProps.jsx").sourceData();text.sourceText.style.setFontSize(fontSize.regular).setFont(fontFamily.body);

-files, see our post on writing expressions in external files.
+For more information on writing and referencing .jsx files, see our post on writing expressions in external files.

-file, rather than putting it directly into the property, anytime you update the file all projects that reference it will get the new value.
+Since you've stored the value in a .jsx file, rather than putting it directly into the property, anytime you update the file all projects that reference it will get the new value.

 This allows you to share brand tokens across your whole team, and update them all at once.